-Our second measure, of the proportion of income saved due to the tax subsidy, is simply (8) $INCSUB{ij} = SUBSIDY{ij} / AVGINC{ij}$ .
+Our second measure, of the proportion of income saved due to the tax subsidy, is simply (8) INCSUBij = SUBSIDYij / AVGINCij.

 In this case, SUBSIDY and AVGINC values are available for each tract in each metropolitan area.
 Absent any capitalization of the subsidy or changes in interest rates, elimination of the tax benefits must lead to an increase in user costs.
-Mean INCSUB values by metropolitan area are plotted in Figure 9.
+Mean INCSUB values by metropolitan area are plotted in Figure 17.
 In a typical area, the annual costs of owning would increase by about four percent of annual income.
 While three quarters of MSAs have mean INCSUB values of between 3-5 percent, in 10 MSAs the fraction would be more than 10 percent.
-See Appendix 4 for the specifics on any given metropolitan area.

 In this case, a cash lump sum transfer is presumed to be received each year to offset the higher cash user costs of ownership.
-Creating a 'net INCSUB' measure in which the numerator of equation (8) is changed to equal 'SUBSIDYij - \$1,815' finds that owners in the typical metropolitan area are better off from eliminating the tax subsidy if there is no capitalization and there is lump sum redistribution of the savings.
+Creating a 'net INCSUB' measure in which the numerator of equation (8) is changed to equal 'SUBSIDYij - 1,815' finds that owners in the typical metropolitan area are better off from eliminating the tax subsidy if there is no capitalization and there is lump sum redistribution of the savings.
 The median metropolitan area has a 'net INCSUB' value of -0.012, indicating that the lump sum transfer exceeds the increase in user costs by just over one percent of income each year.
 In one quarter of metropolitan areas, the lump sum transfer exceeds the rise in user costs by at least 3.5 percent of annual income.
 However, even factoring in the lump sum savings, 'net INCSUB' is in excess of +0.027 for one quarter of the metropolitan areas.
 Owners in these areas clearly would be made worse off if the tax subsidy were eliminated.
 These results simply reflect the highly spatially skewed nature of the program's benefit distribution in which large subsidies flow to a relatively few areas.